DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 SITE-TO-SITE VPNs (IPSec)

-- A “SITE-TO-SITE” VPN is a VPN between two DEVICES and is used to connect TWO SITES together over the INTERNET
+- A “SITE-TO-SITE” VPN is a VPN between two devices and is used to connect TWO SITES together over the Internet
-- A VPN “TUNNEL” is created between the TWO DEVICES by ENCAPSULATING the original IP PACKET with a VPN HEADER and a new IP HEADER
+- A VPN “TUNNEL” is created between the TWO devices by ENCAPSULATING the original IP packet with a VPN HEADER and a new IP HEADER
-    - When using IPSec, the original PACKET is encrypted before its ENCAPSULATED with the new HEADER
+    - When using IPSec, the original packet is encrypted before its ENCAPSULATED with the new HEADER

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b17c6149-90b2-4bc7-beb7-c53698d588a0)